03. The Signature Studies

 A visual record in ink and pigment.

-Focus: Structural Mapping and Strategic Omission
+Focus: Structural Deconstruction and Strategic Omission

-The Discipline: We move past literal representation to "Strategic Omission."
-You will learn to identify the essential structural lines of a 17th-century façade, ignoring the "noise" to document the structural truth of the scene.
+The Discipline: You will learn the art of Strategic Omission—identifying the essential structural lines and ignoring the visual noise of the modern city.
 We focus on managing complex perspectives under field conditions where speed and precision must intersect.

 III.
 SEEING IN SILVER (Monochrom Discipline)